Choosing a Local Home Phone Service

-In a competitive market, several companies can compete for your business by offering services and rates designed to attract your business.
+In a competitive market, several companies can offer services and rates designed to attract your business.

 A monopoly means that only one company serves an entire community, and that company has no competitors.
 Monopolies are often regulated to make sure that the prices and services they offer are reasonable.

-Many areas of Canada now have competitive markets for local phone service.
-Once an area opens up to competition, companies offer products and services at competitive prices, so you can choose the package you like best.
+Most areas in Canada now have competitive markets for local phone service.
+Once an area opens up to competition, companies offer products and services at competitive prices, so you can choose the package that best suits your needs.

 Local phone service

 Local phone service enables you to call people or businesses in your local calling area without paying long-distance charges.
 Typically, you pay a flat monthly fee for unlimited calls to phone numbers within your local calling area.

 While the CRTC no longer regulates areas with local service competition, it did set some requirements and rules that companies must meet for your benefit and protection:

 - you must be able to transfer to whichever local phone service company you prefer